Let the Games Begin.

-And this is where a cunningly designed and placed due process “gotcha’” is lurking, hidden from obvious observation, but there nonetheless.
+And this is where a cunningly designed and placed due process “gotcha’” is lurking, hidden from obvious observation like a pool of quicksand in the open desert, but there nonetheless.
 And it begins and ends with an unlawful and unjust collusion between the prosecutor and the court to knowingly and willfully rearrange the sequencing of the criminal procedures in such a way that you are unlawfully coerced or tricked into automatically waiving and losing several very important due process rights.

 You: “Is the court willing to accept a coerced and unconscionable plea from the Accused?”